Hacking on Gitea

 go get approach is no longer recommended.)

-Download the master Gitea source code as above.
+Download the main Gitea source code as above.
 Then, fork the Gitea repository on GitHub, and either switch the git remote origin for your fork or add your fork as another remote:

 # Rename original Gitea origin to upstream git remote rename origin upstream git remote add origin "email@example.com:$GITHUB_USERNAME/gitea.git" git fetch --all --prune